SokolAlexander/DevtoolsTest/README.md

 - The app allows image processing by applying a set of filters
 #### Catch
 - The filters are implemented using very inefficient algorithms, and the processing is done on the main thread.
 This takes (depending on the CPU) a significant amount of time, blocking main thread and preventing next renders (Performance bottleneck)
+#### Solution
+- Move the processing into a web worker.
+Note that you might still see in the dev tools this function as a long task, but now it's not UI blocking.
+Bonus points for creating a loading state for the button/photocard to notify user of the long running process.

+Other possible approaches: break down the processing into several steps, and let browser render between them.
+This can be achieved with either of
+    - - `requestIdleCallback(fn)`,
+    - - `setTimeout(fn, 0)`,
+    - - `await Promise.resolve()`

 -----------------

 #### Feature